 The war in Ukraine has been a drastic addition to this list.
 Since February, it's estimated that 5 million people have fled the country.

 Some countries have opened their borders to people who are forced to flee.
-The countries that host the largest number of refugees globally, according to the UN, are:
+The countries that host the largest number of refugees and displaced people globally, based on data from the UN, are: